A gemstone found in a wide variety of colors, garnet is most commonly associated with the color crimson, but pink, green, orange

 - In ancient and medieval times, gems like garnet were also thought to be remedies for inflammatory diseases and to soothe the angry heart.

-For more garnet facts, treatment and care tips visit our gemstone guide and browse below for necklaces, rings, earrings
+For more garnet facts, treatment and care tips visit our garnet education guide and browse below for necklaces, rings, earrings